 What is Biology?

-Biology is the study of life and addresses related to living organisms and covers the key areas of molecular biology, cellular biology, organismal biology, population biology.
-It is a fascinating subject that answers fundamental questions such as; how did life first begin?
-And how and why do some parasites change the sex of their host?
+Biology is the study of life and living organisms, and covers the key areas of molecular biology, cellular biology, organismal biology and population biology.
+It is a fascinating subject that answers fundamental questions such as how did life first begin?

 Why study Biology?

-Are you unsure of the difference between Biological Sciences and Biology?
-Download our guide to help you decide which is right for you.
+If you are unsure of the difference between Biological Sciences and Biology?
+Check our guide to help you decide which is right for you.